backblaze-b2-samples/b2-iconik-plugin/README.md

 Create an iconik Application Token
 ----------------------------------

-Create an [iconik Application Token](https://app.iconik.io/help/pages/admin/appl_tokens) for the plugin and make a note of the token name and value.
+Create an [iconik Application Token](https://app.iconik.io/help/pages/admin/appl_tokens) for the plugin and make a note of the token id and value.

 Deploy the Plugin
 -----------------